Invitation to Ikebana: Modern

 Instructor: Akiko Buckmaster, born in Japan, is a master teacher of Ohara Ikebana School.
 She has been teaching Ikebana in the Denver area for forty years.

 Price: $44, $39 member

-Special Instructions: Students are encouraged to bring their own Ikebana container (vase) and a large Kenzan (Pin-frog, 3.5" diameter or larger) as well as garden clippers (or Ikebana scissors) so that they can take home their finished arrangement.
+Students are encouraged to bring their own Ikebana container (vase) and a large Kenzan (Pin-frog, 3.5" diameter or larger) as well as garden clippers (or Ikebana scissors) so that they can take home their finished arrangement.
 The Kenzan and Ikebana vase can be reused for future arrangements again and again for years.
-Container, Kenzan, and scissors will be lent during the class for those who don't bring their own, but then they will only bring home their flowers.
+Container, Kenzan, and scissors will be lent during the class for those who don't bring their own.